MfN-Berlin/gdm-docker/README.md

 ## Requirements
 * Unix operating system (because not yet tested on Windows machines)
-* latest Docker engine intstallation
+* latest Docker engine installation
 * MySQL or Postgres database accessible for the GDM

 ## Usage